dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-2022-litter-4-queen-aasia-and-king-tzar.md

 layout: post
 title: 2022 Litter 2 Queen Aasia and King Tzar
 color: All of these kittens will be Seal Mink; Bicolor, Mitted and Colorpoint.
-expected: Mid April 2022
+expected: April 6, 2022
 thumbnail: /assets/img/uploads/img_0354.jpg
-reserved: Taking reservations
+reserved: Taking reservations; some reserved
 ---
 Aasia is our very sweetest cat and gives cat "hugs".
 She reaches up with both paws, stretching her front legs out until you pick her up.
 So cute!